Colleges by Location

 Student Services

-J. F. Drake State Community and Technical College provides a number of services crucial for a comfortable and secure life on campus.
+At J. F. Drake State Community and Technical College, there are many amenities required for a comfortable and safe life on campus.

-There is a security patrol that operates around the clock.
+There is a security patrol that operates 24 hours a day.
 In addition, other services like Veteran's Affairs are available to the students of J. F. Drake State Community and Technical College.

 All in all, campus life at J. F. Drake State Community and Technical College is rich and vibrant and provides everything most students need.